-Old-age labor pension: The benefit is calculated as the sum of three components:
+Old-age labor pension: The benefit is calculated as the sum of three components: a basic flat-rate benefit according to the category of beneficiary, a benefit based on the notional account, and a benefit based on the value of the individual account.
+Calculations are based on a projected life expectancy at retirement of 192 months (rising to 228 months by 2013).
+The individual account benefit is based on the insured's contributions plus interest and will be paid as of 2013.

-- a basic flat-rate benefit according to different categories of beneficiaries, - a benefit based on the notional account, and - a benefit based on the value of the individual account (contributions plus interest) to be paid beginning in 2013.
+The basic monthly flat-rate amount for a pensioner younger than age 80 with no dependents is 2,522 rubles; 3,416 rubles with one dependent; 4,270 rubles with two dependents; 5,124 rubles with three or more dependents.

-The basic monthly flat-rate benefit for a pensioner aged 80 or younger with no dependents is 1,035 rubles; 1,380 rubles with one dependent; 1,725 rubles with two dependents; 2,070 rubles with three or more dependents.
-The basic monthly flat-rate benefit for a pensioner older than age 80 with no dependents is 2,070 rubles; 2,415 rubles with one dependent; 2,760 rubles with two dependents; 3,105 rubles with three or more dependents.
+The basic monthly flat-rate amount for a pensioner age 80 or older with no dependents is 5,124 rubles; 5,978 rubles with one dependent; 6,832 rubles with two dependents; 7,686 rubles with three or more dependents.